dpondeljak/materialandroid/README.md

 | Disabled / Hint text | #ffffff | 50%     | md_light_disabled_hint_text_50 |

-Text colours and sizes are available for different types of text, such as buttons, captions and titles, as well
+Text colours and sizes are available for different types of text, such as buttons, captions and titles, as well.

 ### Keylines and Components

 Styling for various different components are included, through layouts, dimensions, colours and text sizes.

+- Bottom Navigation
+- Bottom Sheets
+- Buttons
+- Cards
+- Chips
+- Data Tables
+- Dialogs
+- Dividers
+- Floating Action Button
+- Grid Lists
+- Lists
+- Menus
+- Snackbars
+- Subheaders
+- Tabs
+- Text Fields
+- Tooltips

+### Styles

+A full width text field style has been applied which you can use with an `EditText`.
+This removes the underline and displays it as a full-width input field.
+You can see it in action within the sample app.

+### Custom Views

+#### PasswordEditText

+An `EditText` class which meets the Material Design guidelines for a password input field.
+It features a visibility toggle that switches between hiding and showing the text entered.
+It features customisation options to change the toggle and the default visibility state for the text.

+#### GridItemView

+A view which meets the Material Design guidelines for grid lists.
+It contains multiple different variants and other customisation options.

+- Single line of text
+- Single line of text with an icon
+- Two lines of text
+- Two lines of text with an icon
+- Icon gravity (either left/start or right/end)

+#### ListItemView

+A view which meets the Material Design guidelines for lists.
+It contains many different variants and other customisation options.

+- One, two or three lines of text
+- Icon (on right/end)
+- Avatar (on left/start)
+- Icon and avatar

 ## Sample

-The sample app demonstrates all of the Material resources in use.
-It also provides a colour sample where you can select your primary and accent colour and see what they look like next to each other.
-This can help you easily select the colour scheme for your app.
+The sample app contains many different parts.
+It allows you to try out the Material Design palette - you can select a primary and accent colour and see what they look like next to each other.

+You can try out the different typography on both a light and dark background.

+You can use the different components included:

+- The password input field
+- Grid lists
+- Lists
+- A full width text field

 [Colour palette]: https://www.google.com/design/spec/style/color.html#color-color-palette